 Last month, our nationwide poll found a solid majority (57%) of Americans disagreed with the landmark Dobbs decision on abortion at some level, with the overwhelming majority of those saying they “strongly disagreed.”

-This week, we saw these sentiments play out in Kansans’ decisive rejection — 59% to 41% — of a ballot initiative that would strip abortion protections from the Kansas Constitution.
+This week, we saw these sentiments play out in Kansans’ decisive rejection of amending the state’s Constitution.

 By the numbers: Voter registration in Kansas skyrocketed prior to the election, and with 47% of registered voters showing up to the polls, turnout surged for a midterm year primary.
 As a baseline comparison, only about 34% of voters showed up at the polls for the primary in 2020.